Skip to main content

 • POST /v1/assets

-GET /v1/assets supports an optional query filter over the asset identifier, file name, media type, or digest.
+GET /v1/assets supports an optional query filter over the asset identifier, file name, media type, digest, or derivation id.

 Create an asset